Unleash/unleash/README.md

 ## Requirements

-You will need a __PostreSQL__ 9.3+ database instance to be able to run Unleash.
+You will need a __PostgreSQL__ 9.3+ database instance to be able to run Unleash.

-When starting Unleash you must specify a database uri (can be set as environment variable DATABASE_URL) which includes a username and password,  that have rights to migrate the database.
+When starting Unleash you must specify a database URI (can be set as environment variable DATABASE_URL) which includes a username and password, which has the rights to migrate the database.

 _Unleash_ will, at startup, check whether database migration is needed, and perform necessary migrations.